holodeck-b2b/generic-utils/README.md

 Version numbering follows the [Semantic versioning](http://semver.org/) approach.

 ## License
-The Holodeck B2B commons code is licensed under the General Lesser Public License V3 (LGPLv3) which is included in [LICENSE.md](LICENSE.md).
+The Holodeck B2B Generic Utilities code is licensed under the General Lesser Public License V3 (LGPLv3) which is included in [LICENSE.md](LICENSE.md).

 To implement the cryptographic algorithms Holodeck B2B uses the Bouncy Castle library provided by [The Legion of the Bouncy Castle Inc.](http://www.bouncycastle.org), see the bc_license.txt file.